priedejm/Pi-that-folds-your-clothes/README.md

 # Pi-that-folds-your-clothes

-So right now This code just runs on a servo if hooked up correctly.

 I think this would be a good place to track progress to put it our sprint template. so....

-I had the thought since we are graded on software, Professor would enjoy seeing software updates at every meeting rather than significant hardware updates with little no software updates.
-So I added a bit more complexity to the readme to clarify software and hardware

 Week 1
 =============

 ### Software ###

         ✔️ connect to and control *servos* from pi

         ✔️ connect to and control *motors* from pi